aridjayarecipes/cutesrecipes.web.app/content/post/2412-how-to-make-award-winning-banana-cake.md

 1. Take 1 tbsp cinnamon

 Banana cake, aka banana bread, is one of the easiest cakes to make.
-This one is plain but it&#39;s only a starting point.
+This one is plain but it's only a starting point.
 Easy to make, but impressive to serve.
 See recipes for Banana condensed milk cake too.

 <!--inarticleads2-->